wellingtonmwadali/alx-higher_level_programming/README.md

- This a folder containing all python programs .
 Welcome to ALX sprint two.
+PYTHON || SQL

 Happy Coding
-feel free to leave a star
+Leave a star if you find it useful